tinyheero/R-Heatmaps/README.md

     The repository comes with the following files/folders:

-    * Generating-Heatmaps-in-R.pdf: This is the PDF version of the slidedeck for the workshop.
+    * Generating-Heatmaps-in-R.pdf: This is the slidedeck for the workshop.
-    * Generating-Heatmaps-in-R.pptx: This is the powerpoint version of the slidedeck for the workshop.
+    * heatmap-cluster.Rmd: This is an Rmarkdown file that contains a tutorial and code on how to generate the images shown in the slide deck.
-    * heatmap-cluster.Rmd: This is a Rmarkdown file that contains a tutorial and code on how to generate the images shown in the slide deck
+    * heatmap-cluster.html: The final output of `heatmap-cluster.Rmd`.
     * data: Folder containing the data files required for the `heatmap-cluster.Rmd` file.

 2. Install [Rstudio](https://www.rstudio.com/) (if you haven't already).